Section 15 of 15

 IRP—International Registration Plan.

 Limited quantity—When specified as such in a section applicable to a particular material, it means the maxi-mum amount with specific placarding, labeling, and packaging exceptions.

 Marking—The descriptive name, ID number, instructions, cautions, weight, specifications, UN marks, or combinations thereof, required on outer packaging of hazardous materials.

 Mixture—A material composed of more than one chemical compound or element.

 Name of contents—The proper shipping name as specified in CFR, Title 49 §172.101.

 N.O.S.—Not otherwise specified.

-Outage or ullage—The amount by which a packaging falls short of being liquid full, usually expressed in percent by volume.
-The amount of outage required for liquids in cargo tanks depends on how much the material will expand with temperature change during transit.
+Outage or ullage—The amount by which a packaging falls short of being liquid full, usually expressed in per-cent by volume.
+The amount of outage required for liquids in cargo tanks depends on how much the material will expand with temperature changes during transit.
 Different materials expand at different rates.
-Enough outage must be allowed so that the tank will still not be full at 130° Fahrenheit.
+Enough out-age must be allowed so that the tank will not be full at 130 degrees Fahrenheit.

-Overpack—An enclosure used by a single shipper to provide protection or convenience in handling of a package or to combine two or more packages.
-Overpack does not include a transport vehicle or a freight container.
+Overpack—An enclosure used by a single shipper to provide protection, convenience in handling of a package, or to combine 2 or more packages.
+Overpack does not include a transport vehicle or freight container.

-Portable tank—Any bulk packaging (except a cylinder having a water capacity of 1000 pounds or less) designed primarily to be loaded onto, or on, or temporarily attached to, a transport vehicle or ship and is equipped with skids, mountings, or accessories to facilitate handling of the tank by mechanical means.
+Portable tank—Any bulk packaging (except a cylinder having a water capacity of 1000 pounds or less) de-signed primarily to be loaded onto, or on, or temporarily attached to a transport vehicle or ship and equipped with skids, mountings, or accessories to facilitate handling of the tank by mechanical means.
 It does not include a cargo tank, tank car, multi-unit tank car tank, or trailer carrying 3AX, 3AAX, or 3T cylinders.